corda/corda/docs/source/design/versioning/contract-versioning.md

 Currently we have the concept of "CorDapp" and, as described in the terminology section, this makes reasoning harder as it is actually composed of 2 parts.

-Contracts and Flows should be able to evolve and be released independently, and have proper names and their own version, even if they share the same gradle multi-project build.
+Contracts and Flows should be able to evolve and be released independently, and have proper names and their own version, even if they share the same gradle multi-module build.

 Contract states need to be seen as evolvable objects that can be different from one version to the next.